srinivasb93/data-analysis/README.md

 # data-analysis
-Repository of stock data analysis
+This project is repository of stock trading strategy analysis of NSE stocks